- 1 Map for this guide

 Lyman Orchards – Middlefield, Connecticut

-Lyman Orchards is one of my favorite places to go apple picking in Connecticut.
+Apple picking at Lyman Orchards is one of my favorite things to do in the fall in New England.
 The farm was founded in Middlefield in 1741 after John and Hope Lyman purchase 37 acres of land, including land that is now the present-day Homestead and Apple Barrel, where you can shop their produce selection and sweet treats.

 By the 1890s, they had expanded to more than 1,500 acres of land, encompassing produce, livestock, and hay production.
 Today, the still-family-operated business is one of the best places to go apple picking in Connecticut.